drlyngrc/BOSS/README.md

 <!-- Features -->
 ## ✨ Features

-- Streamlined service requests for residents
 - Admin portal for barangay officials to manage services
+- Residents portal
+- Real-time tracking: Residents can track the progress of their appointment status.
+- Document management: Residents can download forms.
 - Database integration for efficient data handling
 - Responsive web design for user-friendly interface

+## Target users

+  - Barangay officials: BOSS provides barangay officials with a centralized platform to manage service requests, track applications, and communicate with residents.
+  - Residents: BOSS empowers residents to access essential services conveniently and efficiently from the comfort of their own homes.

 <!-- Technologies Used -->
 ## 🔧 Technologies Used

-- Programming Languages: Python, HTML, CSS, SQL
+- Programming Languages: Python, HTML, CSS, JAVASCRIPT
-- Frameworks: [Any frameworks used]
-- Database: [Database management system used]
+- Database: MySQL
-- Other tools: [e.g., IDE, version control]
+- Other tools: Visual Studio Code

 <!-- Installation -->
 ## ⚙️ Installation

-1. Clone the repository: `git clone https://github.com/drlyngrc/BOSS_admin.git`
+1. Clone the repository: `git clone https://github.com/drlyngrc/BOSS.git`
 2. Install dependencies: `command or steps to install dependencies`
 3. Additional configuration steps, if any.